 D-1 Qualifying Examination Results and Doctoral Committee Approval Form

 Submission of the D-1 form follows a meeting of the student’s graduate committee and approval by the committee, of the student’s proposal and plan of research and coursework.
-This form is to be submitted to the Office of Graduate Studies within one month of exam completion.
+This form is to be submitted to the MU Graduate School within one month of exam completion.
 Submit D1 to the Graduate School no later than the end of the student’s second semester of enrollment.

 D-2 Plan of Study

-The D-2 form accompanies the D-1, and is also to be submitted to the MU Office of Graduate Studies within one month of exam completion.
+The D-2 form accompanies the D-1, and is also to be submitted to the MU Graduate School within one month of exam completion.
 Submit D2 to the Graduate School no later than the end of the student’s third semester of study.